Skip to main content

 2.3 Add files to the customer

-After uploading the documents, you’ll need to associate the uploaded documents with the customer using the file_id returned in the previous step.
+After uploading the documents, associate them with the customer using the file_id returned in the previous step.

 • Request: Pass the customer_id as a URL parameter, then include the file_id for each document in the request body.